Altinn/altinn-application-owner-system/README.md

 # Application Owner System
 A reference implementation of a system for app owners, that can react to events, fetch data and update app status.

 ## Architecture

 The system is implemented as Azure Functions using .Net 5

+- It uses Azure Functions to receive, process and confirm receival of data
+- It uses Azure Queue Storage for async processing
-It uses Azure Blob Storage to store data.
+- It uses Azure Blob Storage to store data.
+- It uses Azure KeyVault to store certificate

 ![Altinn Application Owner System](concept.svg "Altinn Application Owner System")

 ### Events Receiver